nichoteloo/nichoteloo/README.md

 ### Hello Guys, I'm Nico!
 Nice to virtually meet you! 👋

 I'm Nicolas, a Python Developer.
-Currently staying in Yogyakarta, Indonesia.
+Currently work remotely from Yogyakarta, Indonesia.
 By now, I spend more time on developing ML module for client as well as make a Web Application projects at @Geniebook.
 I am also enthusiastic about Back-End Operation and Software System Design.
 This page is the place where you can find all my works.
 Have a good time !

 💻 My tech stack<br>